 During the month of June, take on the prep challenge and buy shelf-stable food storage beverages.
 You certainly don’t have to store a lot.
-First, consider which beverages your family buys today and which they could not live without after a disaster.
+First, consider which beverages your family buys regularly now and which they could not live without after a disaster.
 Could they eat oatmeal or cereal without milk?
-Perhaps having some powdered milk in your food storage makes sense.
+Or would would powdered milk in your food storage make sense.
 Do you drink orange juice regularly because of the vitamin C?
-What else could your drink to get that same nutritional benefit?
-Let’s look at some beverage options for food storage.
+What else could you drink to get that same nutritional value?
+Let’s look at some food storage beverage options.

 Buy Food Storage Beverages

-Here are several beverage options for short-term and long-term food storage.
+Here are some short-term and long-term food storage beverage options.